Sashamxz/aws_click/README.md

 ### Error Handling

 The following is a list of possible errors and their meanings:

+First of all if you get an error that starts with **"Connection error"**:
+-check your internet connection
+-check if you entered the id and key aws access correctly -check error text

+Connection error header:

+AccessDeniedException - This error occurs when there are missing or insufficient EC2 access rights.
+InvalidSignatureException - This error occurs when the request signature is not valid.
+ClientError - This error occurs when there is an interaction error with the EC2 service.
+EndpointConnectionError - This error occurs when a connection to the EC2 server cannot be established.
+NoCredentialsError - This error occurs when access keys and secret keys are missing.

 _________________________________________________________________________________________________
 *No EC2 instance found* : Indicates that there are no EC2 instances available in the account.
 _________________________________________________________________________________________________